How to sell your home and make a faster, more profitable sale

 Don’t put stickers on collectible paper goods like; old magazines, cards, album covers, hardcover books, magazines, postcards, and so on.
 The adhesive may never come off and could ruin the value of the item.
 Use low-adhesive stickers or pieces of Scotch Blue painters tape, so stickers can be easily removed without leaving residue behind.

 For collectible books and magazines, write the price on a strip of paper and insert inside the pages.

 Choose prices that are easy to add; like .25, .50, $1.00, and so on.
-These are also easy numbers to total in your head in case of calculator malfunction.
-(This happened to me once.)
+These are also easy numbers to add in your head in case of calculator malfunction.
+(That happened to me once!)

 Baby and children’s clothing always sells well, especially if they're priced at .25 to $1 an item.

-Bundling things into see-through bags is also good way to get rid of partially used or mismatched items like;
+Bundling like items into see-through bags is another good way to get rid of partially used or mismatched items like;

-For high priced newer items that you never used, include a recent sales ad that shows the price and attach it to the item.
+For high priced or items that were never used, include a recent sales ad that shows the price and attach it to the item.
 Original boxes with manuals will guarantee a higher price.

-For antiques and collectables, do some online research to determine current market value and decide how low you are willing to go.
-These are items that hold their value— include a copy of an appraisal or bill of sale if you have it.
+For antiques and collectibles, do some online research to determine current market value and decide how low you are willing to go.
+These items hold their value— include a copy of an appraisal or bill of sale if you have it.

-For large items, like furniture and appliances, use a big sign to write detailed information about the piece on it; age, flaws, etc. If an item “sorta” works, make sure you write “As Is” on the sign.
+For large items, like furniture and appliances, use a big sign to write detailed information about the piece on it; age, flaws, etc. If an item “sorta” works, make sure you write “As Is."